Sarthak2116/Go-Proxy-Server/README.md

 # Go-Proxy-Server
 This task is an implementation of reverse proxy in **golang** using **echo framework**.

 The authorization is done through JWT.
+The db used is mongodb.

 The verification of user and generation of token is in `Auth service`. **Endpoint:** `/auth`